 In general, flowering bonsai trees require a bit more sunlight than non-flowering trees.
+So if you are growing a flowering indoor bonsai tree, you will need to move your bonsai pot to where there is at least 4 hours of sunlight daily.
 The extra light is necessary to help them generate either flowers or fruits.
 When growing these bonsai plants indoors, your best option is to place your plant on a window with southern exposure so it gets a full day of sunlight.

 Proper watering is essential for your bonsai.
 Each species will have different requirements, but regardless, it’s important to never let your bonsai get completely dry.
 Water when the top of the soil looks dry.
 If you aren’t sure, stick your finger into the soil.
 If it feels dry at all, it’s time to water.
 Most species require only once a week watering during the winter and daily watering in the summer.

 Fertilization requirements for your bonsai will vary depending on what kind of plant you are growing.
 However, in most cases, you’ll want to use a bonsai-specific fertilizer that contains balanced amounts of nitrogen, phosphorus, and potassium.

 How often you need to repot your bonsai plant will vary depending on the species you are cultivating.
 In most cases, you should repot every two years, either after flowering or in the spring.
 Prune the roots carefully as they tend to be thin with many flowering bonsai species.

 When you repot your plant, make sure you put it in bonsai-specific potting soil.
 The ingredients will allow water to drain while also retaining moisture and allowing the roots to breathe.

 Pruning Flowering Bonsai Trees